Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ---

-## Manuscripts
+## Manuscripts & Ongoing Projects

+### Acquisition
-- Parental Input of the Chinese Bare Reflexive Pronoun 'ziji' and Its Impact on Children's Reflexive Understanding: An Analysis of Prosodic Bootstrapping in Language Acquisition <br>
+- Parental Input of the Chinese Bare Reflexive Pronoun *ziji* and Its Impact on Children's Reflexive Understanding: An Analysis of Prosodic Bootstrapping in Language Acquisition *(manuscript in preparation; based on CogSci 2025 poster)*
-- Classifiers as Semantic Cues: Analyzing BERT's Word Prediction in Chinese <br>
-- From ‘Um’ to Words: The Role of Disfluency Interactions in Shaping Early Language Development <br>
+- From “Um” to Words: The Role of Disfluency Interactions in Shaping Early Language Development *(manuscript in preparation; based on BUCLD 50 poster)*
+- Mapping Minds in Language: Children’s Acquisition of Psychological Verbs *(project in development)*

+### Reference Resolution
-- Empathy Locus and Discourse Topicality: An Individual-Differences Analysis of Reflexive Pronoun Resolution in Mandarin Chinese <br>
+- Empathy Locus and Discourse Topicality: An Individual-Differences Analysis of Reflexive Pronoun Resolution in Mandarin Chinese *(study in progress)*
-- Implicit Causality in Pronoun Resolution: Divergent Pathways for Pronouns and Reflexives <br>
+- Implicit Causality in Reference Resolution: Divergent Pathways for Pronouns and Reflexives *(project in development)*

-- Mapping Minds in Language: Children’s Acquisition of Psychological Verbs <br>
+### Large Language Models & Machine Learning
+- Classifiers as Semantic Cues: Analyzing BERT's Word Prediction in Chinese *(data analysis in progress)*
-- Who Feels, Who Acts: Implicit Causality, Consequentiality, and Discourse Inference in Large Language Models <br>
+- Who Feels, Who Acts?
+Implicit Causality, Consequentiality, and Discourse Inference in Large Language Models *(project in development)*